geo-mac/Rioxx-development/model/rioxx-schema-redux.md

 - `dc:creator` should remain as a subproperty of `rioxxterms:author`;
 - `dc:identifier` be used as a subproperty of `rioxxterms:author` instead of the proposed `rioxxterms:pid`;
-- the `type` attribute label should be re-labeled to `coar_type`, owing to feedback received by PK from H. Van de Sompel that `type` was too closely associated with MIME types and ergo could cause confusion to both humans and machines;
+- the `type` attribute label should be re-labeled to `coar_type`, owing to feedback that `type` was too closely associated with MIME types and ergo could cause confusion to both humans and machines;
 - `rioxxterms:resource` be 'promoted' to a 'root' level property instead of as a subproperty of `dc:relation`, with `dc:relation` retained for other expressions, related items (i.e. dumb(er) relations); and,
 - that the `pid` attribute be re-labelled as `cite_as`.